Tripvento/.github/profile/README.md

 **Intent-based hotel ranking API for travel platforms.**

 Tripvento scores hotels by *why* someone is traveling — not just price or stars.
-Our API combines geospatial intelligence, semantic AI, and sentiment analysis to rank properties by traveler intent across 14 personas (business, family, romance, wellness, and more).
+Our [Hotel API](https://tripvento.com) combines geospatial intelligence, semantic AI, and sentiment analysis to rank properties by traveler intent across 14 personas (business, family, romance, wellness, and more).

 ## How it works